Skip to main content

 epic structure

-What are the limitations of using Advanced Planning for your Jira hierarchy?
+What are the limitations of using Jira Plans for your Jira hierarchy?

-For many teams, Advanced Planning provides a helpful way to structure Jira issue type hierarchy.
+For many teams, Jira Plans (previously Advanced Planning) provides a helpful way to structure Jira issue type hierarchy.

 But, there are a few limitations to be aware of before you upgrade to Jira Cloud Premium just for this feature:

-• Avanced Planning doesn't allow you to add extra levels to your Jira issue hierarchy below epics or use a flexible issue hierarchy instead of a fixed one.
+• Plans doesn't allow you to add extra levels to your Jira issue hierarchy below epics or use a flexible issue hierarchy instead of a fixed one.

-• If you want to use an epic>story>task>sub-task hierarchy or epic>feature>story>task>sub-task hierarchy, Advanced Planning won't be able to meet your needs.
+• If you want to use an epic>story>task>sub-task hierarchy or epic>feature>story>task>sub-task hierarchy, Plans won't be able to meet your needs.

-• If you decide to stop using Advanced Planning, you'll lose the links between your epics and parent issues, which means you'll be faced with a high management overhead when leaving the tool if you want to retain your issue hierarchy.
+• If you decide to stop using Plans, you'll lose the links between your epics and parent issues, which means you'll be faced with a high management overhead when leaving the tool if you want to retain your issue hierarchy.

-What's more, Advanced Roadmaps can become expensive if you're working in a large team and have many users on your Jira instance.
+What's more, Plans can become expensive if you're working in a large team and have many users on your Jira instance.

-There's definitely a lot of good reasons to use Advanced Planning, but if you're looking for a solution that allows you more flexibility into customising your issue hierarchy, then you'll want to consider Hierarchy for Jira too.
+There are definitely a lot of good reasons to use Plans, but if you're looking for a solution that allows you more flexibility in customising your issue hierarchy, then you'll want to consider Hierarchy for Jira too.

 Using Hierarchy for Jira to create a custom Jira issue hierarchy for your projects